 - Book scrutiny will show pupils’ learning to be of a high standard and will evidence that all children have made progress from their individual starting points, in line with the History skills progression used throughout the school.

-- Children in Key Stage One will be answer ‘The Big 5’ questions at the end of each History topic, showing that they have retained ‘sticky knowledge’ and an understanding of the material taught.
+- Children in Key Stage One will be able to answer ‘The Big 5’ questions at the end of each History topic, showing that they have retained ‘sticky knowledge’ and an understanding of the material taught.

 - Through pupil conferencing, pupils will be able to articulate what they have learnt, which skills they have used and which aspects of the project they have enjoyed.